MariMari1000/MariMari1000/README.md

 <body>

 <!-- Header -->
-<h1>MariMari1000</h1>
+<h1>Marijana Marinovic</h1>
-<p>Email: <a href="mailto:marijana.marinovich@gmail.com">marijana.marinovich@gmail.com</a> | Phone: 0831854672 | LinkedIn: <a href="https://www.linkedin.com/in/marijana-marinovic-908253113/">Marijana Marinovic</a></p>
+<p>Email: <a href="mailto:marijana.marinovich@gmail.com">📧</a> | LinkedIn: <a href="https://www.linkedin.com/in/marijana-marinovic-908253113/" target="_blank">LinkedIn</a></p>

 <!-- About Me -->
 <h2>About Me</h2>
-<p>Skilled back-end developer with a passion for solving complex problems.
+<p>👩‍💻 Skilled back-end developer with a passion for solving complex problems.
 Currently pursuing a Higher Diploma in Software Development at Atlantic Technological University.
 Constantly learning new technologies and frameworks to stay ahead in the tech landscape.
 Excited to contribute to innovative projects and collaborate with like-minded individuals.</p>

 <!-- Education -->
 <h2>Education</h2>